 Subtlety and understatement pretty much went out the window in this week’s ep of Mashiroiro Symphony.
 Cute kittens abandoned, angelic Miu working herself to collapse – Manglobe pretty much went straight for the hard stuff.

-two abandoned kittens end up in the care of the Nuko Club, the black one will only answer to Shingo, and the white one only to Miu.
+I don’t know id ever seen a kitten flag in a romance before, but we definitely had one this week.
+When two abandoned kittens end up in the care of the Nuko Club, the black one will only answer to Shingo, and the white one only to Miu.
 Coincidence?
 I don’t need to repeat myself about coincidences in anime, do I?
 And this episode was generally set up as the Shingo x Miu flag episode.
 In addition to the kittens there was Shingo warming Miu by draping his coat over her, there was Shingo and Miu both giving the same answer when Sana asked what each though of the other, and there was even the answer Sana gave to her own question – “Shingo is someone I want to be happy”.

 But there’s a grave danger here, for Miu and all of us who love her.
 In romance anime, one of the worst sins a love rival can commit is to peak too early.
 We’re only at episode 8, and it’s looking as if the Shingo/Miu arc may climax next week.
 Meanwhile, Airi (who’s perfectly nice in her own right) sits quietly off to the side, waiting for her opportunity to pounce and consume the last three episodes.
 So I’m still a Miu-skeptic, though I’m certainly pulling for her.
 If anything she may too selfless – she seems to genuinely have no self-regard whatsoever, even sleeping in the clubroom to watch the kittens.
 She even lets the new animals (even Pannya) nibble on her fingers until they bleed until they’re comfortable with her.
 After Shingo had been uncharacteristically severe in insisting she go home and let them check up on the kittens, she took a call from her job and went in to cover a shift.
 Fortunately, Shingo went after her and caught her when was about to pass out from exhaustion.